-The Board currently has five Directors comprising four Non-Executive Directors and the Executive Managing Director.
-Three of the Non-Executive Directors including the Chairman are Independent Directors.
-One Non Executive Director is not an independent Director.
+The Board currently has four Directors comprising three Non-Executive Directors and the Executive Managing Director.
+All the Non-Executive Directors, including the Chairman, are Independent Directors.

-Details of the respective Directors' qualifications, Directorships of other listed companies, including those held at any time in the three years immediately before the end of the financial year, experience and other responsibilities are provided in the Directors' Report on pages 4 and 5 of the Annual Financial Report for the year ended 30 June 2018 (Annual Financial Report).
+Details of the respective Directors' qualifications, Directorships of other listed companies, including those held at any time in the three years immediately before the end of the financial year, experience and other responsibilities are provided in the Directors' Report on pages 4 and 5 of the Annual Financial Report for the year ended 30 June 2015 (Annual Financial Report).